show-karma/karma-gap-sdk/readme.md

 export default handler;
 ```

+> Note that `NEXT_GELATO_API_KEY` is not an actualy api key but the env variable name
+> to get from process.env.
+This will not expose the API in the frontend.
+> .env would need a field `NEXT_GELATO_API_KEY=abcdefg123`.
+See [sponsor-handler.ts L63](https://github.com/show-karma/karma-gap-sdk/blob/f2f3f863c8b2b475ca74bd76bb9290a075c12f60/core/utils/gelato/sponsor-handler.ts#L63) for more details.

 After the api page placement, set `gelatoOpts.sponsorUrl: '/api/sponsored-txn` and all the transactions from now will be sent through Gelato Relay network.

 ---